pkerschbaum/fira/README.md

     -v /var/run/docker.sock:/var/run/docker.sock \
     -v "$PWD:$PWD" \
     -w="$PWD" \
-    docker/compose:latest up -d
+    docker/compose:latest up -d --build
 ```

 ## Development

-Run the application with `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d`.
+Run the application with [`./scripts/fira-dev-up.sh`](./scripts/fira-dev-up.sh).
 This will launch not only the essential services, but also PgAdmin to inspect the contents of the Postgres Databases.
 Further, all services normally not exposed from the docker network (e.g. keycloak, postgres database servers) will get exposed to the host system.
 This allows to connect the local instance of the fira backend to the services running in docker.
 You can even run this command if the application was bootstrapped via the command for the production environment; only the admin tools will get additionally started.

 The PgAdmin Web UI is available at <http://localhost:8079> (or whatever port set with `PGADMIN_PUBLIC_PORT`).
-To add the Fira database server, follow these steps:

-1. Object -> Create -> Server...
-1. Tab General:
-   - Name: `fira`
-1. Tab Connection:
-   - Host name/address: `postgres_fira`
-     - Hint: if you experience problems connecting to the database docker container, try that: <https://medium.com/@samichkhachkhi/localhost-postgres-docker-connection-refused-using-pgadmin-a27b91de7342>
-   - Port: Value of `FIRA_DATABASE_PUBLIC_PORT`
-   - Username: Value of `FIRA_DB_USER`
-   - Password: Value of `FIRA_DB_PASSWORD`

-Keep in mind that for viewing logs (`docker-compose logs`), viewing the running containers (`docker-compose ps`) or stopping the application (`docker-compose down`), one has to use the same docker-compose.yml files as used for starting the application.
-So the command to view logs would be e.g. `docker-compose -f docker-compose.yml -f docker-compose.dev.yml logs`.
+The Fira database is automatically added to PgAdmin.
+You only have to enter the password set with `FIRA_DB_PASSWORD` when connecting.

+The [`scripts`](./scripts/) folder contains more useful scripts to interact with the docker environment.